Justification of Red List Category

 This species is listed as Vulnerable because levels of habitat loss and capture for the cagebird trade indicate that there is a continuing rapid population decline.
 Its future ought to be secured by the large number of national parks in which it occurs, but many of these currently provide ineffective protection and much of the species's range, at least in Mexico, falls outside the protected area network.

 The population size was preliminarily estimated to fall into the band 10,000-19,999 individuals, equating to 6,667-13,333 mature individuals.
 However more recent estimates suggest the population is now smaller than previously thought.
-With one estimate of 1,000-2,000 breeding pairs across the species's' range (C. Bonilla in litt.
+With one estimate of 1,000-2,000 breeding pairs across the species's range (C. Bonilla in litt.
 2016) and another of a total of 5,000-10,000 individuals (G. Marateo, P. Grilli, M. Juarez and I. Berkunsky in litt.
 2016).
 The population estimate is therefore estimated at 3,000-10,000 individuals, equating to 2,000-6,666 mature individuals.

-This species is suspected to be declining due to continued habitat loss and capture for domestic trade.
+This species is thought to be declining due to continued habitat loss and capture for domestic trade.
 A study which modelled the species's distribution in Mexico found that the potential area of distribution had decreased by 32% (Rivera-Ortiz et al. 2013).

 This species occupies a massive but fragmented range from Mexico to Argentina.
 In Mexico, it occurs from central Sonora to Guerrero (Jiménez-Arcos et al. 2012) on the Pacific slope, east Nuevo León and Tamaulipas to San Luis Potosí on the Atlantic slope (Howell and Webb 1995a), and Durango, Nayarit, Morelos, Puebla, Oaxaca and Queretaro in the interior (C. Bonilla in litt.
 2012, 2016, A. Siguenza and L. Vasquez Reyes in litt.
 2016).
 In Colombia, it is known from the Guajira Peninsula and Sierra Nevada de Santa Marta through the Sierras de Perijá and de San Lucas, south along the East Andes, with local populations on the Pacific slope in Chocó, the Cauca valley, the head of the Magdalena valley and in the Sierra de la Macarena (Hilty and Brown 1986, Snyder et al. 2000).
 A new population was recently reported from two localities in the Catatumbo-Barí National Park on the Colombian-Venezuelan border (J. E. Avendaño in litt.
 2011).
-It is very local in north Venezuela (Rojas-Suárez et al. 2004), and occurs disjunctly in the east Andes of Ecuador, Peru (also in the río Chinchipe drainage [Begazo in litt.
-1999]), Bolivia and north-west Argentina.
-It has been extirpated from many areas, especially in Mexico (practically extirpated from most of Veracruz and Hidalgo on the Atlantic side, and Chiapas, Oaxaca, as well as coastal regions of Guerrero and Michoacan on the Pacific slope (Howell and Webb 1995a, K. Renton in litt.
+It is very local in north Venezuela (Rojas-Suárez et al. 2004), and occurs disjunctly in the east Andes of Ecuador, Peru (also in the río Chinchipe drainage [A. Begazo in litt.
+1999]), Bolivia (Berg and Hennessey 2019) and north-west Argentina.
+It has been extirpated from many areas, especially in Mexico (practically extirpated from most of Veracruz and Hidalgo on the Atlantic side, and Chiapas, Oaxaca, as well as coastal regions of Guerrero and Michoacan on the Pacific slope (Howell and Webb 1995, K. Renton in litt.
 2007), and is very local elsewhere.
-Occasional records are reported in Estado de México and north-western Morelos (A. Siguenza and L. Vasquez Reyesin litt.
+Occasional records are reported in Estado de México and north-western Morelos (A. Siguenza and L. Vasquez Reyes in litt.
 2016).
-In Tamaulipas the population is estimated at between 200 and 350 individuals with the main threat to these populations being trapping at feeding sites (E R. Rodríguez-Ruíz and A. Banda in litt.
+In Tamaulipas the population is estimated at between 200 and 350 individuals with the main threat to these populations being trapping at feeding sites (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016).
 In Argentina the only records since 1991 are from Salta Province, with up to five birds in 2005-2007 at Finca Itaguazuti (Chebez 1994, M. Juárez in litt.
 2007), 50 in the Sierra de Tartagal (Navarro et al. 2008) and 41-52 in Quebrada El Limón, Serranías de Tartagal (Juárez et al. 2011, 2012).
 Similarly, an assessment of 21 known localities in the southern Yungas of Bolivia found a total of 37 individuals at eight of these (L. Rivera in litt.
 2012).
 Populations in Mexico, Venezuela and Colombia face continuing threats, and further extirpations are expected.
 Much of the species's habitat in Mexico has been subject to deforestation with patches of remaining suitable forest isolated by highly disturbed areas (Dirzo et al. 2011, A. Siguenza and L. Vasquez Reyes in litt.
 2016).

 Conservation Actions Underway